CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## chain_getTransaction
-(not implemented) Gets a transaction with the given hash.
+Gets a transaction with the given hash.

 Params:
  1. transaction hash - `H256`